Keep Your Money Habits Going

 - By: Greenpath Financial Wellness

-2020 was a challenging year in many ways, but the bright side is that many people have developed strong, positive money habits that make a favorable impact on their financial future.
+These are challenging times in many ways, but the bright side is that many people have developed strong, positive money habits that make a favorable impact on their financial future.

 You’re getting it right!